-Farmer’s markets are wonderful things.
-They range from fresh, local produce to homemade sweets and breads to interesting craft products to brighten up any room in your house.
-It can be a great way to pick up healthy food and fresh food from local vendors.
-Unfortunately, if you’re not careful, you can end up spending a lot of money, but there are some simple tricks to help keep the costs down.
-Here are ten things you can do to save a bit of money when you are at your local farmer’s market:
+If you are looking for fresh food that’s locally grown, farmer’s markets are wonderful places to visit.
+They stock a wide range of goods from fresh, local produce to homemade sweets and breads to interesting craft products that will brighten up any room in your house.
+Visiting them can be a great way to pick up healthy food and fresh food from local vendors.
+Unfortunately, if you’re not careful, you can end up spending quite a bit of money, but there are some simple tricks to help keep the costs of shopping there down.
+Here are ten things you can do to save a bit of money the next time you’re at your local farmer’s market:

 Make a Loop